Please send me information about this trip

 - Entrance tickets to Machu Picchu National Park

 - Bus tickets from the town of Aguas Calientes to Machu Picchu and Machu Picchu to Aguas Calientes.

 - Train ticket and transfer from Aguas Calientes to Cusco

 - Domestic airfare from Lima to Cusco and Cusco to Lima

-- Personal equipment for trekking (daypack, sleeping bag - bag can rented for $20 pp, but please bring bag liner)
+- Personal equipment for trekking (daypack, sleeping bag - bring your own or rent for $20 pp, but please bring bag liner)